Blogs

 It is extremely important to practice using not only one emergency exit, but an alternative exit as well in case a main exit is blocked.
 The more educated everyone is, the more effective the fire drills will be and the better everyone will be prepared for an actual emergency.

 As with most business processes, it is important to have systems in place to ensure your people are safe.
 Appoint a leader and identify your specific plan of action.
 Each business will vary on the specifics, ranging from clipboards to electronic systems.
-Our XPressEntry Emergency Evacuation System is built on mobile devices to let you know who is safe and who is missing as quickly as possible for hundreds or thousands of employees in the event of an emergency.
+Our XPressEntry Emergency Evacuation System is built on mobile devices to let you know who is safe and who is missing as quickly as possible for hundreds or thousands of employees in an emergency.
 Please contact us if we can help you improve your process.

 With the hot months of summer and fire season upon us, right now is a great time to sit down with your family or co-workers and discuss the procedures to take in case of a fire.
 Hopefully by the time Family Fire Drill Day comes on October 1st, we will already be well prepared!